 Is a BSW the same as a BA or BS in social work?

 Depending on the school, you may see social work programs referred to as a Bachelor of Social Work (BSW), a Bachelor of Arts in Social Work (BASW) or even Bachelor of Science in Social Work (BSSW).
-These differences simply come down to the general education requirements and structure of the school.
+These differences simply come down to the school’s general education requirements and structure.

 Some schools integrate their social work programs into the art or science curriculums whereas others create an entirely separate program.
 Though the titles may be different, any accredited school can prepare you to work at the same level.